What Are the (Perceived) Barriers to Achieving Your Dreams?

 I learned this the hard way, about my writing, many years ago.
 And in many ways, I am still learning this.

 But that’s okay…the road through life is, hopefully, a long one.
-And identifying barriers and overcoming obstacles is an integral part of the journey.
+Identifying barriers and overcoming obstacles is an integral part of the journey.
+That’s often where the most important lessons are learned.

 To order the “Barrier Removed” quote cards, please visit our Etsy shop.